Free & Easy (Ayumi Hamasaki song): Music video

 The music video features Hamasaki who plays Joan of Arc.
 First she is seen in prison and later a woman opens her prison door and takes her away.
-Then Hamasaki is seen tied up in a red room getting burned, though no fire is apparent.
+Then Hamasaki is seen tied up in a red room getting burned.
+Although no fire is apparent at the end, it was shown throughout the video during chorus.
 Later, at the end of the video, people holding her corpse are shown.